 Asthma and lung inflammation

 Vitamin E has two forms: alpha tocopherol (AT) and gamma tocopherol (GT).
-AT tends to be found in sunflower and olive oil; whereas, GT is found mostly in canola oil.
-In a recent study to test the effects of oil consumption on lung inflammation, researchers found a direct correlation between high levels of GT and heightened lung inflammation.
-A 10% reduction in lung function from inflammation for a healthy individual is pretty much like giving them asthma.
+AT tends to be found in sunflower and olive oil.
+GT is found mostly in canola oil.
+In a study to test the effects of oil consumption on lung inflammation, researchers found a direct correlation between high levels of GT and a 10-17% reduction in lung function due to inflammation.
+A 10% reduction in the lung function of a healthy individual is pretty much like giving them asthma.
 For those with asthma, reducing lung function has drastic implications on their ability to get proper levels of oxygen in to the body.

 Best canola oil substitutes

-- Brain Octane Oil and MCT oil (not recommended for cooking)
+- MCT oils like Brain Octane and XCT oil